pprcht/irmsd/README.md

                         constants.
 This routine is cheaper but more empirical than iRMSD-based sorting.
 Does NOT restore mismatching atom order.
 Does not keep individual rotamers.
-  --maxprint MAXPRINT   Printout option; determine how man rows are printed for each sorted ensemble.
+  --maxprint MAXPRINT   Printout option; determine how many rows are printed for each sorted ensemble.
   -o OUTPUT, --output OUTPUT
                         Optional output file for sorted / clustered results.
 ```